Aurianne Denny

 With a background in Office Administration, I have transitioned into the social department, where I have embraced numerous opportunities to enhance my skills and better support our community members.
 My role as Case Manager for Ta’n Etli-tpi’tmk has opened new avenues for our members, and I am eager to discover how we can further assist our clients.

-On a personal note, I am a proud dog owner of two Shih Tzus, Baby Girl and Jemu, who bring joy to my life.
+On a personal note, I am a proud dog owner of two Shih Tzus, who bring joy to my life.
 We enjoy taking drives and going for walks at the dog park.
 I also cherish spending time with my friends and travelling whenever possible.
 Through my work in case management, I have had the pleasure of meeting incredible individuals from across Nova Scotia, many of whom have become dear friends.

 I look forward to continuing to make a positive impact in our community!